flywheel-io/hpc-client/doc/1-choose-an-integration-method.md

 If cron is enabled, this is probably the best choice.
 The below example would run Cast once a minute.

 1. Create a new crontab file.
-Note: you maybe to prepend `sudo` if there are any permission issues.
+Note: you may have to prepend `sudo` if there are any permission issues.

 ```
 crontab -e